NXPHoverGames/GitBook-AIM/README.md

 ## Can I run Gazebo?

 To run Gazebo you will need an Ubuntu Linux (20.04) environment.
-You can run the Ubuntu as a native OS or as a virtual machine.
 Recommended specs for running the Gazebo simulation environment are as follows:

 | Component       | Amount                                   |
 | --------------- | ---------------------------------------- |